treangenlab/somatem/README.md

 ```

-For the `somatem_mags.nf` workflow there are also some databases you must download before use including the checkm2 and gtdbtk databases
+For the `somatem_mags.nf` workflow there are also some databases you must download before use including the [checkm2](https://github.com/chklovski/CheckM2) and [gtdbtk](https://gtdb.ecogenomic.org/) databases.

 GTDB-Tk v2.4.1 requires ~140G of external data which needs to be downloaded and extracted.
 This can be done automatically, or manually.
 ```